Pelagicore/facelift/README.md

 This software has been created in order to help solving problems which are typically arising when developing complex UI software using the Qt/QML framework.
 This kind of system is typically designed in such a way that some C++ code exposes functionality to the QML engine.
 The typical challenges are the following:
  - The complexity of the code written in QML/JS tends to increase, which results in both maintenance and performance issues.
- - Exposing C++ interfaces to the QML engine requires writing large portions of boilerplate code, which typically results in inconsistencies in a project involving a large number of developers if this boilerplate code is written by hand.
+ - Exposing C++ interfaces to the QML engine requires writing pretty large portions of boilerplate code, which typically results in inconsistencies in a project involving a large number of developers if this boilerplate code is written by hand.
  - Interfaces exposed to the code written in QML/JS code are typically spread over a large number of C++ classes.
- - Testing the code written in QML/JS code independently from the rest of the system is hard because of its dependency to the code written in C++.
+ - Testing the code written in QML/JS code independently from the rest of the system is hard because of its hard dependency to the code written in C++.
- - Some of the interfaces might need to be available via an IPC, which is the case in a multi-process UI design.
+ - Exposing some of the interfaces on an IPC requires additional adaptation code.

 # Requirements